frakture/frakture-docs/docs/schema/README.md

 Frakture classifies it's data into multiple "Levels", where each successive level adds in and extends the raw data.

+MOST users will want to use the `summary` tables, which are views that incorporate data from multiple useful core data tables.
+These summaries are optimized for use by third party reporting suites, as well as Frakture native reporting.

-## Level 1 - Straight Extract Transform Load
+## Level 1 - Extract Transform Load
-Level 1 tables store information directly after translating from the source system.
+Level 1 tables store information directly after downloading and translating from the source system.
 Level 1 data is stored with the table format:

 `<platform>_<bot_id>_<data_type>`